analogcode/Swift-Radio-Pro/README.md

 ##Important Notes

 - Volume slider does not show up in Xcode simulator, only in device.
-Hopefully @Apple fixes that soon.
+Hopefully Apple fixes soon.
+- Radio stations in demo are for demonstration purposes only.
 - For a production product, you may want to swap out the MPMoviePlayerController for a more robust streaming library/SDK (with stream stitching, interruption handling, etc).
 - Uses Meng To's [Spring](https://github.com/MengTo/Spring) library for animation, making it easy experiment with different UI/UX animations